Interest-Only Mortgages Explained: How They Work in the UK

 Your capital never reduces

-Unlike a repayment mortgage where every monthly payment chips away at the balance, an interest-only mortgage leaves you owing the same amount in year 25 as you did in year one.
-You must have a credible strategy to repay this lump sum.
+On a repayment mortgage, every payment chips away at the balance.
+Interest-only works the other way: you owe the same amount in year 25 as you did in year one.
+That is why a credible strategy for clearing the lump sum matters so much.

 Who qualifies for an interest-only mortgage?

-Residential interest-only mortgages are no longer widely available to all borrowers.
-Following the Mortgage Market Review (MMR) in 2014, the FCA tightened the rules around affordability and repayment strategies, and most high-street lenders now reserve interest-only deals for higher-income applicants with substantial deposits and a demonstrable repayment plan.
+Walking into any lender and asking for residential interest-only is no longer an option.
+The Mortgage Market Review (MMR) of 2014 saw the FCA tighten the rules around affordability and repayment strategies.
+As a result, most high-street lenders now reserve interest-only for higher-income applicants who hold substantial deposits and can show a repayment plan.

-Typical criteria include a minimum household income of £75,000 to £100,000 (depending on the lender), a maximum loan-to-value of 75% (meaning you need at least a 25% deposit or equivalent equity), and a credible repayment strategy such as investments, savings, or the planned sale of a property.
-Some lenders also set a minimum loan size, often £150,000 or more.
+Typical criteria include a minimum household income somewhere between £75,000 and £100,000, depending on the lender, and a maximum loan-to-value of 75% (the size of your mortgage set against the property value).
+That means at least a 25% deposit, or the same again in equity if you already own.
+You will also need a believable repayment strategy, whether that is investments, savings, or the planned sale of a property.
+On top of all this, some lenders apply a minimum loan size, often £150,000 or more.

-Residential interest-only mortgages are no longer widely available to all borrowers.
-Following the Mortgage Market Review in 2014, the FCA tightened the rules around affordability and repayment strategies, and most high-street lenders now reserve interest-only deals for higher-income applicants with substantial deposits.
+Walking into any lender and asking for residential interest-only is no longer an option.
+The Mortgage Market Review of 2014 saw the FCA tighten the rules around affordability and repayment strategies, and most high-street lenders now reserve interest-only for higher-income applicants with substantial deposits.

 Minimum income requirement

-- Most lenders require a household income of at least £75,000 to £100,000 for residential interest-only.
-Some specialist lenders may have different thresholds.
+- For residential interest-only, most lenders look for a household income of at least £75,000 to £100,000.
+Specialist lenders set their own thresholds.

 Higher deposit needed